Kylie Jenner Gets Fans Excited Once Again With More Busty Pictures

 Kylie usually does her own marketing by posting photos when clad in her own merchandise.
 She also makes sure to attract the attention of her fans by making sure that they are as seductive as possible.
 This means that her Instagram snaps often feature her phenomenal curves and she also posts a lot of snaps in which she appears dressed in scanty outfits.
 However, her snaps have also attracted a lot of controversy.

 There have recently been claims that the 19-year-old got a boob job because her breasts have been looking bigger.
-This comes amid social media backlash for parading her body too much on the social platform.
-She has however kept the tradition going despite the negativity.
+This comes amid social media backlash against her for parading her body too much on the social platform.
+She has, however, kept the tradition going despite the negativity.

 Kendall has also been quite busy with her modeling career.
-She is always up and about, making it difficult for her to her to have some time on the side for her to have other pursuits though she tries her best.
+She is always up and about, making it difficult for her to have some time on the side for to pursue other interests though she tries her best.
 She was recently unable to join the rest of the Jenner-Kardashian family on their holiday trip to Costa Rica.
 However, she has also experienced immense success since she made her debut as a Victoria’s Secret Model.

 Meanwhile, the latest busty photos of Kylie are teaser snaps for the upcoming Kendall X Kylie clothing line and it marks the first joint venture between the two sisters.